Anchoring effect: Experimental findings

 As a second example, in a study by Dan Ariely, an audience is first asked to write the last two digits of their social security number and consider whether they would pay this number of dollars for items whose value they did not know, such as wine, chocolate and computer equipment.
 They were then asked to bid for these items, with the result that the audience members with higher two-digit numbers would submit bids that were between 60 percent and 120 percent higher than those with the lower social security numbers, which had become their anchor.
 When asked if they believed the number was informative of the value of the item, quite a few said yes.
 Trying to avoid this confusion, a small number of studies used procedures that were clearly random, such as Excel random generator button and die roll, and failed to replicate anchoring effects.

-The anchoring effect was also found to be present in a study in the Journal of Real Estate Research in relation to house prices.
-In this investigation, it was established that the 2-year and 9-year highs on the Case-Shiller House Price Index could be used as anchors in predicting current house prices.
+The anchoring effect has also been documented in real estate markets.
+In one study in the Journal of Real Estate Research, it was established that the 2-year and 9-year highs on the Case-Shiller House Price Index could be used as anchors in predicting current house prices.
 The findings were used to indicate that, in forecasting house prices, these 2-year and 9-years highs might be relevant.

-The anchoring effect was also found to be present in a study in the Journal of Behavioral Finance in relation to stock purchase behavior.
-The study found that when using an app-based stock brokerage, an investor’s first stock purchase price serves as an anchor for future stock purchases.
+In behavioral finance, anchoring has been observed in stock-purchase decisions.
+A study found that when using an app-based stock brokerage, an investor's first stock purchase price serves as an anchor for future stock purchases.
 The findings indicate that when investors start by making only a small stock purchase, they end up with less accumulated investments in the long run.